AscendingPassage.com HOME PAGE.

 least sixteen feet in length, and reaches the whole breadth of the

-annexed form.
+juvenile and less grave.
+The ears are very peculiar.
 There is a sculptured figure on one of the columns

 only; the others bear traces of having been covered with